 Greenwald later told Times reporters, “When I came back after lunch, Inik was standing in the corridor.
 He was sweating, carrying all that armor and stuff.
 I said, ‘Inik, why don’t you go home and take a bath?
 If I was Judge Reiter, I’d throw you in jail.’ “

 At the suggestion, Mike Inik’s face flushed red and the disturbed man whipped both wrists up, each brandishing a .38, and aimed them squarely at Greenwald.
 The judge saw the pistols and his anger briefly eclipsed his reason.
 Greenwald bellowed, “You’re crazy!“

 Inik fired twice.
 One shot missed, but the other passed through Greenwald’s pocket and struck him high in the right arm.
 Greenwald gained his senses when the shots went off and leapt over a nearby clerk desk for cover.

-Before he could pursue Greenwald, Inik spotted court baliff Lew DeBow coming up a nearby staircase.
-Either because DeBow seemed a threat to Inik’s plans or because the baliff closely resembled Judge Reiter, Inik turned and fired at DeBow, hitting him three times.
-One shot struck his wrist, another slammed into his hip, spinning the balliff to one side, and the last round grazed his scalp.
+Before he could pursue Greenwald, Inik spotted court bailiff Lew DeBow coming up a nearby staircase.
+Either because DeBow seemed a threat to Inik’s plans or because the bailiff closely resembled Judge Reiter, Inik turned and fired at DeBow, hitting him three times.
+One shot struck his wrist, another slammed into his hip, spinning the bailiff to one side, and the last round grazed his scalp.